juji-io/site/blog/put-it-in-writing-3-reasons-why-chatgpt-plus-inadequate-for-creating-a-business-chatbot.md

 ![A graphical user interface displays a generated, multi-step tutorial](/assets/uploads/image4.jpg "Fig 4.
 The generated, multi-step tutorial for a human to review and edit.")

-## R﻿eason 2: Ensure the deep controls of your AI agent behavioral logic
+## R﻿eason 2: Ensure Deep Controls of AI Chatbot Behavior

 Above we mentioned that documenting an AI chatbot’s behavior should document its workflow.
 The workflow however is a static representation of a chatbot’s behavior and there is AI logic behind the scene to drive the chatbot to execute its workflow when the chatbot interacts with a user.
 In other words, there is much more than meets the eye when designing a chatbot’s workflow, especially in a business context.